Skip to Content

 How To Make Unique Shibori Indigo Planters

-The other day a friend of mine had been Shibori dying her outdoor sofa covers and offered me the leftover bucket of indigo dye.
+The other day, a friend of mine was Shibori dying her outdoor sofa covers and offered me the leftover bucket of indigo dye.

-As it was a beautiful sunny day, I took her up on her offer and promptly searched the house for fabric to upcycle and dye.
+It was a beautiful sunny day, so I took her up on her offer and promptly searched the house for fabric to upcycle and dye.

 I found some white cotton socks, an old long-sleeved white t-shirt, a cotton tube bandage, and an old cream curtain.